ibalampanis/ai-ethics/guide.md

 	The use of AI models to monitor humans for purposes such as security and marketing.
 The latter can easily resolve to problems regarding abuse of power by some individuals that may even use the technology for political reasons based on their beliefs or affiliations.

 - **Consent**:
   The question whether a user can give informed consent in a system that he himself may not understand.
 This category falls under the premise that users, when interacting with online content, make a choice regarding the share of their data.
-But can they make the same choice when they dont know the insides of the AI models used by the private company/ organization?
+But can they make the same choice when they don't know the insides of the AI models used by the private company/ organization?

 <p align="center">
   <img width="200" src="media/AI/privacy.png" alt="">